-Under the methodology to be used for potential 2014 awards, for the non-discretionary components, achievement of a component threshold metric earns cash incentive compensation of 50% of base salary multiplied by the Applicable Percentage, achievement of the component target metric earns cash incentive compensation of 100% of base salary multiplied by the Applicable Percentage, and achievement of the component maximum metric earns cash incentive compensation of 200% of base salary multiplied by the Applicable Percentage, and achievement of the cash incentive compensation for the adjusted EBITDA operating margin and safety components interpolated on a straight-line basis for target results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.
+Under the methodology used for 2014 awards and anticipated to be used in successive years for the non-discretionary components, achievement of a component threshold metric earns cash incentive compensation of 50% of base salary multiplied by the Applicable Percentage, achievement of the component target metric earns cash incentive compensation of 100% of base salary multiplied by the Applicable Percentage, and achievement of the component maximum metric earns cash incentive compensation of 200% of base salary multiplied by the Applicable Percentage, with the cash incentive compensation for the adjusted EBITDA operating margin and safety components interpolated on a straight-line basis for target results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.

-The following table sets forth the new threshold, target and maximum metrics for each non-discretionary component.
+The following table sets forth the threshold, target and maximum metrics that were used for each non-discretionary component for 2014 and are anticipated to be used in successive years.

-Component Component Threshold Metric (50%) Maximum Metric (200%) Adjusted EBITDA 75% of the adjusted EBITDA 100% of the adjusted EBITDA 125% of the adjusted EBITDA Target Target Target Operating Margin Top 66.67% of the Company's Top 50% of the Company's Top 20% of the Company's Public Company OSV Peer Public Company OSV Peer Public Company OSV Peer Group Group Group Safety TRIR less than the average of four annual safety benchmarks for the most recent year compiled by IADC, OMSA, ISOA and IMCA TRIR less than the lowest of four annual safety benchmarks for the most recent year compiled by IADC, OMSA, ISOA or IMCA TRIR at least 10% less than the Company's trailing three-year average TRIR
+Component Threshold Metric (50%) Target Metric (100%) Maximum Metric (200%) Adjusted EBITDA 75% of the adjusted EBITDA Target 100% of the adjusted EBITDA Target 125% of the adjusted EBITDA Target Operating Margin Top 66.67% of the Company's Public Company OSV Peer Group Top 50% of the Company's Public Company OSV Peer Group Top 20% of the Company's Public Company OSV Peer Group Safetv TRIR less than the lowest average of the four annual safety benchmarks for the most recent three years compiled by IADC, OMSA, ISOA and IMCA TRIR less than the lowest of four annual safety benchmarks for the most recent three years compiled by IADC, OMSA, ISOA or IMCA TRIR at least 10% less than the Company's trailing three-year average TRIR

-Our Public Company OSV Peer Group consists of SEACOR Holdings Inc. (NYSE:CKH), GulfMark Offshore, Inc. (NYSE:GLF), Tidewater Inc. (NYSE:TDW), Farstad Shipping ASA (NO:FAR), Solstad Offshore ASA (NO:SOFF), Deep Sea Supply Plc (NO:DESSC), DOF ASA (NO:DOF), Siem Offshore, Inc. (NO:SIOFF), Groupe Bourbon SA (GBB:FP), Havila Shipping ASA (NO:HAVI), and Eidesvik Offshore ASA (NO:EIOF).
+Our Public Company OSV Peer Group of 11 companies consists of SEACOR Holdings Inc. (NYSE:CKH), GulfMark Offshore, Inc. (NYSE:GLF), Tidewater Inc. (NYSE:TDW), Farstad Shipping ASA (NO:FAR), Solstad Offshore ASA (NO:SOFF), Deep Sea Supply Plc (NO:DESSC), DOF ASA (NO:DOF), Siem Offshore, Inc. (NO:SIOFF), Groupe Bourbon SA (GBB:FP), Havila Shipping ASA (NO:HAVI), and Eidesvik Offshore ASA (NO:EIOF).